freeradical13/freeradical13.github.io/index.md

 #### Energy Generation

 Mitochondria and chloroplasts are organelles that generate the majority of usable energy in eukaryotes.
 The [endosymbiotic theory][] (or symbiogenesis) is the idea that prokaryotic cells that resembled mitochondria and chloroplasts [fused][mitochondrial symbiogenesis] with protoeukaryotes to provide energy and received nutrients and protection in return.
-Both mitochondria and chloroplasts have their own DNA plasmid and ribosomes, although most of their proteins are created by the enclosing cell and imported.
+Both mitochondria and chloroplasts have their own DNA plasmids and ribosomes, although most of their proteins are created by the enclosing cell and imported.

 #### Mitochondria